Quorralyne/DeLoreanMonitoring/README.md

 2. **Import the Dashboard**
    - Go to Dashboards > Import
    - Click "Import" in Grafana
-   - Upload the `grafana/delorean_monitoring_dashboard.json` file from this repo
+   - Upload the `DeLoreanMonitoring/grafana/delorean_monitoring_dashboard.json` file from this repo
    - Select your InfluxDB data source when prompted
    - Click "Import"

 3. **Configure Dashboard Panels**
-   - After importing, you'll need to manually refresh each panel:
+   - After importing, you'll need to manually configure each panel:
    - Click on a panel title and select "Edit"
-   - Select your "DeLorean Monitoring" data source again to refresh
+   - Select your "DeLorean_Monitoring" data source
-   - You should see data visually appear
+   - Go to the "Code" tab (not "Builder")
+   - Add the appropriate SQL query for each panel (see below)
+   - Click "Run query" to test
+   - Click "Apply"
-   - Repeat for all panels
+   - Repeat for all four panels

 ## SQL Queries for Dashboard Panels

-Here are the SQL queries for each panel in the dashboard:
+Here are the SQL queries for each panel in the updated dashboard:

 **DeLorean Velocity**
 ```sql